 If you’re having trouble finding the confidence to get out, enlist a running buddy for encouragement and support.
 If you’ve committed to meet someone, then you’re less likely to talk yourself out of it.
 What is it they say, there’s strength in numbers?

-Talking of numbers and encouragement, we now have over 500 members in our free Facebook Group.
+Talking of numbers and encouragement, we now have almost 2000 members in our free Facebook Group.
 This community is full of people at the start of their running journey – or returning to running after a break.
 So if you feel like you want some virtual company, come on over and join the Facebook Group.
 We also have a Strava Group – but you must be in the Facebook group to join!

 If you would like more expert help from a designated run coach, sports nutritionist, sports therapist, your own PT coaches to help get you stronger and even a mindset coach, then The Inside Track is just for you!
 Take a look at what we can offer and grab yourself a pass for 14 days for just £1!